HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/thief.md

 **Gloomstalker**: As long as there is enough light for one person you do not count towards the total for the sake of light requirements.

 **Wall Crawler**: You can climb as well without climbing gear as most people can with climbing gear.
-Simple climbs do not require a test.
+Simple climbs do not require a Save.
 You can attempt impossible climbs.

 **Gambler's Luck**: Lucky can be used until it has granted 2 successes.